Helping you thrive.

 Student Support Advisor

 Your Student Support Advisor (SSA) is the first port of call for student support.
-With one SSA allocated to each year group, they get to know their students really well.
-SSAs arrange individual monthly meetings with their students, supporting them with a broad range of issues, from stress management to mitigating circumstances.
-SSAs also offer one to one coaching sessions throughout the duration of the degree.
+With one SSA allocated to each year group, they get to know their students well.
+SSAs arrange individual monthly meetings with their students, supporting them with a broad range of issues – from stress management to mitigating circumstances.
+SSAs also offer one-to-one coaching sessions throughout the duration of your degree.

 Our Technical Engineers are on hand for any technical problems you may encounter on your course or within your roles in the workplace and while studying.
 They also support your development into specialisms as you progress at Dyson.